waizord/waizord/README.md

 - 🌱 I’m currently learning multithreading and arc\mrc.

 - 😄 Fun fact: August 8 - World Cat Day!
 Delight them with delicious food!
+It is fun? ot yeah!
 <!--

 Here are some ideas to get you started: